Batik: Modern period

-Batik technique became more widely known (particularly by Europeans outside of southeast Asia) when the Javanese version was described in The History of Java, starting the collecting and scholarly interest in batik traditions.
-In 1873 the Dutch merchant Elie Van Rijckevorsel gave the pieces he collected during a trip to Indonesia to the ethnographic museum in Rotterdam.
+Batik technique became more widely known (particularly by Europeans outside of Southeast Asia) when the Javanese version was described in The History of Java, starting the collecting and scholarly interest in batik traditions.
+In 1873, the Dutch merchant Elie Van Rijckevorsel gave the pieces he collected during a trip to Indonesia to the ethnographic museum in Rotterdam.
 Examples were displayed at Paris's Exposition Universelle in 1900.
 Today the Tropenmuseum houses the biggest collection of Indonesian batik in the Netherlands.

 In the 19th to early 20th century, Dutch Indo–Europeans and Chinese settlers were actively involved in the production and development of Javanese batik, particularly pesisir "coastal" style batik in the northern coast of Java.
 Scholars such as J.E.
-Jasper and Mas Pirngadie published books extensively documenting existing batik patterns.
+Jasper and Mas Pirngadi published books extensively documenting existing batik patterns.
 These in turn were used by Dutch and Chinese artisans to develop new patterns which blended several cultural influences, and who also introduced innovations such as cap (copper block stamps) to mass-produce batiks and synthetic dyes which allow brighter colours.
 Several prominent batik ateliers appeared, such as Eliza van Zuylen (1863–1947) and Oey Soe Tjoen (1901–1975), and their products catered to a wide audience in the Malay archipelago (encompassing modern Indonesia, Malaysia, and Singapore).
-Batik skirts and sarongs for example were widely worn by indigenous, Chinese, and European women of the region, paired with the ubiquitous kebaya shirt.
-Batik was also used for more specialized applications, such as peranakan altar cloth called tok wi (桌帷).
+Batik skirts and sarongs, for example, were widely worn by indigenous, Chinese, and European women of the region, paired with the ubiquitous kebaya shirt.
+Batik was also used for more specialised applications, such as peranakan altar cloth called tok wi (桌帷).

 It is in this time period as well that the Javanese batik production spread overseas.
 In Subsaharan Africa, Javanese batik was introduced in the 19th century by Dutch and English merchants.
 It was subsequently modified by local artisans with larger motifs, thicker lines, and more colours into what is now known as African wax prints.
 Modern West African versions also use cassava starch, rice paste, or mud as a resist.
 In the 1920s, Javanese batik makers migrating to the eastern coast of Malay Peninsula introduced batik production using stamp blocks.

-Many traditional ateliers in Java collapsed immediately following the Second World War and Indonesian wars of independence, but many workshops and artisans are still active today creating a wide range of products.
+Many traditional ateliers in Java collapsed immediately following the Second World War and Indonesian wars of independence, but many workshops and artisans are still active today, creating a wide range of products.
 They still continue to influence a number of textile traditions and artists.
-In the 1970s for example, batik was introduced to Australia, where aboriginal artists at Ernabella have developed it as their own craft.
+In the 1970s, for example, batik was introduced to Australia, where aboriginal artists at Ernabella have developed it as their own craft.
 The works of the English artist Thetis Blacker were influenced by Indonesian batik; she had worked in Yogyakarta's Batik Research Institute and had travelled in Bali.